 The number of bears in Banff National Park is probably not as significant as you expected.

 The population of black bears is estimated to be between 20 and 40 bears.

 The population of grizzly bears is estimated to be around 65.

-Despite these relatively small numbers, you have a good chance of spotting a bear in the park.
+Despite these relatively small numbers, it’s definitely possible to spot a bear in the park.
 It’s a matter of timing.
 See below.

-What Time of the Day Is the Best Time to Spot Bears?
+What Is the Best Time of the Day to Spot Bears?

 Black bears and grizzly bears are primarily active in the morning, evening, and night.
 Your best chances are early morning when bears are actively feeding.

 However, to stay away from people, bears have switched to nocturnal behavior in many areas with considerable human activity.

 It doesn’t mean you have no chance of spotting a bear during the day.
 They are spotted at any time of the day.